Colonel Eli S. Adams

 Published Aug.
 17, 2020

-Colonel Jeffrey D. Hall became the deputy commander of the U.S. Army Corps of Engineer, Northwestern Division, on September 18, 2023.
+Colonel Eli S. Adams became deputy commander of the U.S. Army Corps of Engineers, Northwestern Division, on July 17, 2025.

-As deputy division commander, he is responsible for providing guidance and direction to five operating district commands located in Portland, Oregon; Seattle and Walla Walla, Washington; Kansas City, Missouri; and Omaha, Nebraska; with a combined professional workforce of nearly 5,700.
-Key missions include managing the nation’s water resources infrastructure for economic growth and environmental sustainability, timely response to natural disasters, support to military installations and civilian communities throughout the region and strengthening national security.
+The Northwestern Division includes five district commands located in Portland, Oregon; Seattle and Walla Walla, Washington; Kansas City, Missouri; and Omaha, Nebraska, totaling a professional workforce of nearly 5,800.
+Key missions include managing the nation’s water resources infrastructure for economic growth and environmental sustainability, responding to natural disasters, supporting military installations and civilian communities, and strengthening national security.